 - Catherine Kaminetzky, M.D. – chief of staff, VA Puget Sound Health Care System

 - Thomas Staiger, M.D. – associate dean and medical director, UW Medical Center

 - J. Richard Goss, M.D. – associate dean and medical director, Harborview Medical Center

-- Bruder Stapleton, M.D. – associate dean and chief academic officer, Seattle Children's
+- Leslie Walker-Harding, M.D. – associate dean and chief academic officer, Seattle Children's

 - Cindy A. Hamra, J.D., M.A. – assistant dean for operations and administration, graduate medical education